 Where does one begin when introducing Jay Marroquin?
 I’ll just take a stab at it.
 Jay is an award-winning international fashion and portrait photographer.
 He specializes in shooting runway and editorial work.
 His passionate philosophy for imagery breeds a unique perspective.
 Because of this, his photos tell very interesting stories.

 Jay hasn’t always had a camera attached to his face.
-He didn’t even use a camera when he was still in his mother’s womb–he came to the photog party a bit later than that.
+He didn’t even use a camera when he was still in his mother’s womb–he came to photography a bit later than that.
 He has a knack for making great shots, but he doesn’t just rely on luck or talent.
 He spends considerable time and effort reviewing his own work with a very critical eye.

 Jay started out as a professional motorsport driver.
 He competed in multiple categories such as karting, sports, and formula cars.
 His adventurous spirit from driving spills over into his photos.